torquebox/torquebox.org/drafts/transactions.md

 end</pre>

-Here's an example of enlisting a message destination into a transaction saving a Post instance, but I'll admit the syntax for obtaining the JMS session is a tad obtuse.
+Here's an example of enlisting a message destination into a transaction persisting a `Thing` instance, but I'll admit the syntax for obtaining the JMS session is a tad obtuse.
 In practice, I'd recommend doing this in a MessageProcessor instead, but it does illustrate how to enlist any kind of XAResource, e.g. an Infinispan cache, into the current transaction.

 <pre class="syntax ruby">queue = inject('/queues/foo')
 queue.with_session do |session|
   TorqueBox.transaction(session) do
     queue.publish("a message")
-    post.save!
+    thing.save!
   end
 end</pre>